 Don't forget the Patio de los Naranjos (Courtyard of Orange Trees), on the church's northern side, where the fountain in the center was used for ablutions before people entered the original mosque.
 Near the Puerta del Lagarto (Lizard's Gate), in the corner near the Giralda, try to find the wooden crocodile—thought to have been a gift from the emir of Egypt in 1260 as he sought the hand of the daughter of Alfonso the Wise—and the elephant tusk, found in the ruins of Itálica.

 The Christians could not bring themselves to destroy the tower when they tore down the mosque, so they incorporated it into their new cathedral.
-In 1565–68 they added a lantern and belfry to the old minaret and installed 24 bells, one for each of Seville's 24 parishes and the 24 Christian knights who fought with Ferdinand III in the reconquest.
-They also added the bronze statue of Faith, which turned as a weather vane—el giraldillo, or "something that turns," thus the whole tower became known as the Giralda.
-With its baroque additions, the slender Giralda rises 322 feet.
+In 1565–68 they added a lantern and belfry to the old minaret and installed 24 bells, one for each of Seville's 24 parishes and the 24 Christian knights who fought with Ferdinand III in the Reconquest.
+They also added the bronze statue of Faith, which turned as a weather vane—el giraldillo, or "something that turns," thus the whole tower became known as La Giralda.
+With its Baroque additions, the slender Giralda rises 322 feet.
 Inside, instead of steps, 35 sloping ramps—wide enough for two horsemen to pass abreast—climb to a viewing platform 230 feet up.
 It is said that Ferdinand III rode his horse to the top to admire the city he had conquered.
-Admission also includes the visit to the Iglesia del Salvador.
+Don't miss the magnificent north facade of the cathedral, housing the Puerta del Perdón (Gate of Pardon) entrance to the courtyard.
+Restored between 2012 and 2015, the brickwork and white plaster on the huge wall strongly reflects the original 12th-century mosque.
+Admission also includes a visit to the Iglesia del Salvador.